The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 Select **Windows Subsystem for Linux** and click OK.
 (This will require a restart of windows to get things installed).

 After your computer stars up again, open the Windows Store (Microsoft Store) app and search for Ubuntu.
 You will get the **Ubuntu 20.04.05 LTS** in the Windows Store and then click Install to download. *Don't download the latest Ubuntu 22.04.01.
-That version is not compatible with our environment set up.*
+That version is not compatible with our environment set up.
+If you already installed 22.04.01, you can simply delete it from your computer and install the 20.04.05 version.*

 ![ubuntu](./assets/ubuntu.png)